Epilepsy and Seizures in Children

 The brain consists of nerve cells that communicate with each other through electrical

 activity.
 A seizure occurs when one or more parts of the brain has a burst of abnormal

-electrical signals that interrupt normal brain signals.
-Anything that interrupts the
+electrical signals that interrupts normal brain signals.
+Anything that interrupts

-normal connections between nerve cells in the brain can cause a seizure.
-This includes
+the normal connections between nerve cells in the brain can cause a seizure.
+This

-a high fever, high or low blood sugar, alcohol or drug withdrawal, or a brain concussion.
+includes a high fever, high or low blood sugar, alcohol or drug withdrawal, or a brain

-But when a child has 2 or more seizures with no known cause, this is diagnosed as
+concussion.
+But when a child has two or more seizures with no known cause, this is

 There are different types of seizures.
 The type of seizure depends on which part and

 how much of the brain is affected and what happens during the seizure.
-The 2 main
+The two main

 categories of epileptic seizures are focal (partial) seizure and generalized seizure.